OctopusDeploy/People/Site-Reliability-Engineering/L3-Senior-Site-Reliability-Engineer.md

 - I consistently help new hires and more junior engineers to "level up" and become more proficient over time
 - I am fuelling my team's desire to learn.
+- I help others to understand and manage the tradeoffs between aspects of system reliability.

 <details>
 <summary>Examples</summary>

 - I ran a knowledge sharing session.
 - I mentored a more junior developer and they went on to achieve something they couldn't have before.
+- I trained a team member in how to run incident reviews
 - I shared useful videos/blogs/papers that led to some action.
-- I used code reviews as an opportunity to teach and showed others alternate, cleaner ways to implement functionality in an ego-less manner.
+- I used reviews as an opportunity to teach and showed others alternate, cleaner ways to implement functionality in an ego-less manner.
+- I helped a team member decide to implement observability tooling before shipping new features so that they could then ship and understand their customers’ production experience

 </details>